-He is managing partner of Leading Business Ventures (LBV), an investment entity and consultancy, and director &audit committee member of the ECOWAS Investment and Development Bank (BIDC) in Africa.
+He is managing partner of Leading Business Ventures (LBV), an investment entity and advisory firm, and director & audit committee member of the ECOWAS Investment and Development Bank (BIDC) in Africa.

 As a practitioner and scholar, his activities focus on working with organizational leaders in strategically utilizing financing instruments, venture education pedagogy, data-driven market insights and innovation “interventions” to enable commercialization, economic impact, digital transformation, ecosystem effectiveness, and value creation.

-Barros is an investor, entrepreneur and consultant with over 27 years of experience in science and technology sectors.
+Barros is an investor, entrepreneur and advisor with over 27 years of experience, including science and technology sectors.

-As a consultant, Barros concurrently served as venture partner of Portugal Ventures and CoDirector of Innovation and Industry at MIT Portugal Program.
-In addition, LBV’s application of multi-disciplinary methodologies and speaking engagements have spanned 34 countries and five continents.
+As an advisor, Barros concurrently served as venture partner of Portugal Ventures and CoDirector of Innovation and Industry at MIT Portugal Program.
+In addition, LBV’s application of multi-disciplinary methodologies and frameworks have spanned 34 countries and five continents.
 This includes or has included serving as senior advisor to multinational corporations, such as Cardinal Health and a Japanese biopharma’s oncology division, and a corporate development partnering series featuring MedTech conglomerates.
 LBV was contracted to provide guidance to numerous startups and scale-ups via various roles with mentor-based Accelerators and SBIR-funded companies of the NIH, DOD, NSF, and Draper Laboratories.

 Prior to LBV, Barros was on the founding teams which architected and implemented venture funds, such as Massachusetts $1B Life Sciences Center, Lilly Ventures, and IC Sciences (formed by the cofounders of Boston Scientific); and served on the compliance staff at the Securities and Exchange Commission (SEC).

 As a serial-entrepreneur, Barros held leadership roles in early stage venture-backed entities, including an AI-driven interactive bioinformatics company and an application virtualization platform, both respectively acquired by publicly-traded companies.
-He began his career via successive sales and marketing roles in surgical and clinical pharmacology in blue chip companies.
+He began his career via successive sales and marketing roles in surgical and clinical pharmacology in blue chip companies, such as Johnson & Johnson.